 Attitude can seriously affect job performance.

-While you try to find a job or tough it out with a promotion in mind, don’t let negativity turn you from victim into the problem.
+While you try to find a job or tough it out with a promotion in mind, don’t let negativity turn you from a victim into a problem.

 - Suggest an office outing once a week.